 The Paleo version is made with already cooked chicken.
 Turkey would also be good.
 I make it frequently with left over roasted chicken.
 It’s an exciting way to use it up.
 But you can buy a roasted chicken if you don’t have any leftovers.

-If you want to make it Vegan, use canned white beans instead of the chicken.
+If you want to make it Vegan, use canned white beans or chickpeas instead of the chicken.
 Great northern beans or navy beans are good.
-The beans absorb the flavor of the spices nicely.
+The white beans absorb the flavor of the spices nicely.

 Green olives give it a briny taste and currants or raisins make it sweet.
 It’s perfectly balanced.